 For further information on the Proceedings, you can visit: https://www.fca.org.uk/firms/business-interruption-insurance

 You may wish to subscribe for email updates from the FCA by visiting: https://www.fca.org.uk/sign-business-interruption-bi-insurance-email-updates

 For further information regarding complaints to the FOS, you can visit: https://www.financial-ombudsman.org.uk/businesses/complaints-deal/complaints/coronavirus-covid-19-information-businesses

-Please note that our London and Birmingham offices are currently closed due to Covid-19 restrictions.
+Please note that our London and Birmingham offices are currently working with reduced staffing due to Covid-19 restrictions.

-However, staff are working and available as normal via email.
+However, all staff are available as normal via email.